 “We don’t automatically dismiss an applicant because of a past error in judgment.
 We want to give them a chance to get bonded.
 Aside from these, we have created a streamlined bonding service so that our clients can work on the success of their business faster”, said Greg Rynerson, CPCU.

 The goal of Surety Bond Authority is to provide equal bonding opportunities to would-be DMEPOS Suppliers.
 Every DMEPOS bond applicant that Surety Bond Authority handles will go through the same underwriting process.
 Their financial history, previous performance history, and credit score will be thoroughly checked.

 Every DMEPOS Supplier must submit and maintain a $50,000 surety bond as prescribed by Section 424.57 of the Code of Federal Regulations (CFR).
 However, the CMS may increase that amount for high-risk applicants.

 And as expected, the higher the risk, the higher the bond premium will be as well.
 High-risk applicants who have had previous issues will pay higher bond premiums than those who have no history of misconduct.

 “The answer is not always ‘no’ when dealing with high-risk applicants.
 After all, a person’s past is not his future“, Greg Rynerson concludes.

 About Surety Bond Authority, Inc.

 Surety Bond Authority, Inc. has been providing various types of surety bonds for decades.
 Some of these surety bonds are contractor bonds; court bonds; and license and permit bonds.
-Surety Bond Authority, Inc. is consistently recognized for their exemplary service and financial strength.
-The surety bond company is also known for their strong commitment to their clients.
+Surety Bond Authority, Inc. is consistently recognized for its exemplary service and financial strength.
+The surety bond company is also known for its strong commitment to its clients.

 For more information on the company’s surety bond programs, including its surety office contacts, visit www.suretybondauthority.com.